elaraproject/elara-handbook/README.md

 The Elara Handbook is Project Elara's open knowledge repository and documentation.
 Everything you'd ever need to learn, develop, or contribute to Project Elara can be found here!

-:warn The handbook is actively developed and will not be complete for quite a while.
+:warning: The handbook is actively developed and will not be complete for quite a while.
 Patience is appreciated!

 ## About the Handbook